-If you have a problem during operation, in order to help our technical support personnel quickly determine the problem with your motherboard and give you the answers you need, before filling in the technical support form, eliminate any peripheral that is not related to the problem, and indicate it on the form.
-Fax this form to your dealer or to the company where you bought the hardware in order to benefit from our technical support.
+If you have a problem during operation, in order to help our technical support personnel quickly determine the problem with your motherboard and give you the answers you need, eliminate any peripheral that is not related to the problem, and indicate it on the form.
+Fax this form to your dealer or to the company where you bought the hardware in order to receive prompt technical support.
 (You can refer to the examples given below)